 Lab: 50%, Field: 50%

-Apple production is strongly affected by the apple scab disease, caused by the Venturia inaequalis fungus.
+Apple production is strongly impacted by the apple scab disease, caused by the Venturia inaequalis fungus.
 To produce scab-free apples worldwide, over 30 fungicide sprays are needed during scab-conducive seasons, as most commercial apple cultivars are scab-susceptible.
-Cultivar resistance is the most promising sustainable solution to enhance economic gains and fruit quality.
-To contribute towards understanding of scab-resistance in apples and towards development of elite scab-resistant cultivars, you will participate in our genetic analysis to map apple scab resistance genes.
-To achieve this, you will maintain genetic mapping populations of apples, culture V. inaequalis isolates, artificially inoculate the plants and macroscopically evaluate resistance/susceptibility of your population.
-You will also learn how to develop and apply molecular markers, perform genetic analysis using plant genotyping, gene and QTL mapping, and present your research in a form of a scientific poster.
+Cultivar resistance is the most promising sustainable solution to enhance economic returns due to fruit quality loss because of apple scab lesions.
+To contribute towards understanding genetics of scab-resistance in apples and towards development of scab-resistant cultivars, you will participate in the functional validation of candidate scab resistance genes from ‘Honeycrisp’ apples.
+To achieve this, you will participate in cloning candidate resistance genes and perform subsequent transformation into a susceptible apple cultivar.
+Your work this summer will help characterize a potential major resistance gene and pave the way to a sustainable future in apple production!

-Lab: 60%, Greenhouse: 40%
+Lab: 60%, Field: 40%

 Lab: 50%, Field: 50%